peter88213/novelyst_themes/README.md

 A theme changer plugin for [noveltree](https://peter88213.github.io/noveltree)

-Adds a 'Theme Changer' entry to the 'Tools' menu to open a window with a combobox that lists all available themes.
+Adds a 'Theme Changer' entry to the "View" menu to open a window with a combobox that lists all available themes.

 The selected theme will be persistently applied.